julian-bednarek/NDT-Exposure-Time-calculator/README.md

 # NDT Exposure Time Calculator

-## If someone is interested in looking into source code, please reach me via LinkedIn/gmail :)
+## If you're interested in checking out the source code, feel free to reach out to me via LinkedIn or Gmail.

 ## Overview